dotnet/docs/docs/framework/wcf/samples/datacontractserializer-datacontractresolver-netdatacontractserializer.md

 ---
-title: "Using DataContractSerializer and DataContractResolver to Provide the Functionality of NetDataContractSerializer | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "Using DataContractSerializer and DataContractResolver to Provide the Functionality of NetDataContractSerializer" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"